 Have you ever felt like you should be doing something, even though you don’t really want to?
 Maybe you feel like you should exercise more, or you should spend more time with your family, or you should be able to do work faster.
 These “shoulds” can be overwhelming and can lead to a sense of guilt or failure when you don’t live up to them.
 They can also affect your physical and mental health.
 In this post, we’ll explore why … Read More

-Watch recordings from Logosynthesis Day 2023 The online conference held on January 11, 2023 offered a wonderful opportunity to come together to better understand how this model is being used in therapy, coaching and self-coaching.
+Watch recordings from Logosynthesis® Day 2023 This free, online conference held on January 11, 2023.
+The conference offered a wonderful opportunity so that we could come together to celebrate the anniversary of the model.
+It also offered education about how this model is being used in therapy, coaching and self-coaching.
 We are excited to offer the recordings of each session so that you can view any that you may have missed and/or watch presentations again.
-You are welcome to share the videos with friends and colleagues.
-To learn more about Logosynthesis, you can subscribe to … Read More
+Please share the videos with … Read More

 It is common to think that you need to ‘change’ yourself or your situation to achieve your potential.
 But what if you already possess your full potential?
 What if your work is to simply shift the memories and beliefs that get in the way of realizing this potential?
 Rather than expending energy to change yourself and others, you simply notice and shift the triggers to your stress response.
 The result is that more of your energy is available to act … Read More